Why Men Need Meatheads

 Earn Your Place at the Table

-Looking like he just stepped out of a comic book with long Viking hair, cut-off sleeves, and a pagan cross wrapped around his bulging neck, Steve Lattimer turned and replied, “I gained about 35 pounds.
-I’m tired of watching you guys play, so I spent my summer in the gym.
-I intend to start this year.”
+Looking like he just stepped out of a comic book with long Viking hair, cut-off sleeves, and a pagan cross wrapped around his bulging neck, Steve “Lats” Lattimer turned to his quarterback and said he was tired of riding the bench, so he spent the summer in the gym, packing on thirty-five pounds of muscle.
+Beer in hand, the square-jawed Lats stared at his teammates and declared his intention: he would start this year.

-Fast forward to their summer “two-a-day” practices.
-After one hard-hitting practice – featuring the now outlawed Oklahoma Drill and Bull in the Ring -- the camera pans across players sprawled out on the locker room floor groaning from pain and exhaustion.
-But then… oh but then!
-We begin to hear the faint sounds of grunting and clanging metal in the background.
+Fast forward to their late summer training camp.
+After one hard-hitting practice—featuring the now-outlawed Oklahoma Drill and Bull in the Ring—the camera pans across players sprawled out on the locker room floor groaning from pain and exhaustion.
+And then… oh but then… we begin to hear faint sounds of grunting and the sweet clanging of forty-five-pound metal plates.

-Every morning, the depth chart is posted, and sometimes it changes.
-Thus, if you ease off today, tomorrow you might find yourself a notch down on the chart, replaced by a hungrier, more savage teammate.
+Every morning, a new depth chart is posted, and sometimes there’s a change.
+The message: If you ease off today, tomorrow you might find yourself a notch down—replaced by a hungrier, more savage teammate.

-As the finger slides down the starting defense depth chart, it stops at one name: Lattimer.
-“Yes!
-Starting defense, place at the table!
-Woooooo!” he screams.
-A few seconds later, Lats busts out of the locker room door and onto the parking lot where he begins smashing his head into car windows to celebrate.
+As the finger slides down the depth chart, it stops at one name: Lattimer.
+“Yes!”
+Lats snarls with a closed fist.
+“Wooooooooo!” he screams with glee, busting out of the locker room door and into the parking lot where he begins smashing his head into car windows to celebrate.

 With blood pouring down his face, he raises his arms in victory.
-After years of busting his ass, after years of seeing other names above his, Lattimer finally has a place at the table – and he celebrates like a meathead should.
-He's loud, aggressive, and completely over-the-top.
+After years of busting his ass, after years of seeing other names above his, Lattimer finally earned his place around the tribal fire, and he celebrates like a meathead should—loud, aggressive, and completely over-the-top.

-It’s gross and totally fucked up, and at 17 I loved every second of it (and still do).
-At that moment, in that theater in Middletown, Rhode Island I went all-in on my Lattimer stock.
+It’s gross and totally fucked up, and at seventeen I loved it!
+At that moment in that movie theater in Middletown, Rhode Island, I went all-in on my Lattimer stock.
 I wanted to lift like Lats, hit like Lats, look like Lats, and have teammates like Lats.
-I wanted to join a tribe of young savages and “be somebody.”
+I wanted to join a tribe of savages and be somebody special.

 Focus on the Positive

-If you’ve seen The Program then you know Steve Lattimer is no choir boy.
-He did some awful stuff in that movie, like assaulting a woman – which the movie, of course, blamed on steroids.
+If you’ve seen The Program, you know Steve Lattimer is no choir boy.
+He did some awful stuff in that movie, like assaulting a woman—which the movie, of course, blamed on steroids.

-Though he lacked the natural ability of Alvin, Lats still dreamed of playing big-time college football.
+Lats dreamed of playing big-time college football.
 He worked his ass off for three years and never started a game.
 Then he had one year left.
 One year for the rest of his life.
-So he took the roids, and trained like a demon.
+So he took the roids, trained like a demon, and earned his place at the table.

-By focusing on his positives, I saw a young man who transformed himself from weak to strong, from backup to starter, from normal to savage -- and did it all with great panache!
+By focusing on his positives, I saw a young man who transformed himself from weak to strong, from backup to starter, from normal to savage—and did it with a swaggering meathead style that inspired me to pursue my goals like a charging rhino.

 From Boyhood to Manhood to Brotherhood